 OnePlus is dipping its toes into lots of tech, and wearables is the latest on the list.
-We saw the release of a fitness band last week and this will be followed by the OnePlus Watch very soon.
+We saw the release of a fitness band recently and this will be followed by the OnePlus Watch very soon.

 For those not in the know the Chinese-based company has numerous phones, amongst other products under its belt.
 Their range balances high-end quality with low prices and simplistic, user-friendly designs.
 The outfit has adopted a motto “Never settle”, meaning users should not settle for low-quality devices.

 Launched in 2014, the company’s first product was the OnePlus One smartphone.
 There have been more than a dozen iterations since then, including the most recent OnePlus 8.
 The outfit also sells the Bullets Wireless earphones and has ventured into the smart TVs market recently with the OnePlus TV.

 What do we know about the OnePlus Watch?

 The Chinese company falls under the BKK Electronics umbrella.
 Oppo, Realme and Vivo are also in this club.
 All of them have recently launched smartwatches and in some cases fitness trackers, too.

 Rumors of a smartwatch from OnePlus date back to more than four years ago.
 However, nothing ever materialized.
 Granted, there’s no shortage of wearables to choose from, but these do not directly support the OnePlus ecosystem of devices.
 Many users have been requesting this type of product for a while now.

 OnePlus CEO Peta Lau said in a recent interview with Input (via Tom’s Guide), that the company is working with Google and just such a watch.
 Lau said that they want to create a wearable that works well with its other products, so something with smart integration.

 “What we’re trying to do is work with Google to try to improve the connectivity between the Wear OS ecosystem, Android TV, and Android smartphones to create this ability for better device interoperability across the ecosystems,” Lau said.